adambard/learnxinyminutes-docs/typescript.html.markdown

 // When it's impossible to know, there is the "Any" type var notSure: any = 4;
 notSure = "maybe a string instead";
-notSure = false; // okay, definitely a boolean
+notSure = false; // okay, definitely a Boolean

 // For collections, there are typed arrays and generic arrays var list: number[] = [1, 2, 3];